wokka1/du-factory-inventory/README.md

 Luarocks can be used to install all dependencies: `luarocks install --only-deps du-factory-inventory-scm-0.rockspec`

+* [du-serializer](https://github.com/EliasVilld/du-serializer): For serializing data to displays.
+Included as a git subtree at libraries/du-serializer.

 * dkjson - Used for testing of json data and for json serialization/deserialization in-game.
 This will fall back to (from the project root) `../game-data-lua` if dkjson isn't installed.

 * Dual Universe/Game/data/lua: For automated testing without installing dkjson, link or copy your C:\ProgramData\Dual Universe\Game\data\lua directory to ../game-data-lua relative to within the root directory of the project.